alteryx/ayx-developer-sdk/docs/references/amp-constants.md

     - **Engine.Type** the type of engine

 ## Usage
-Acessing the constanants is simple:
+Accessing the constants is simple:

     def on_complete(self) -> None:
         desired_constant = self.provider.environment.*constant*